Malnascudes/AWS-Account-Creation/AWS_account.md

 <img src="assets/iam_identity_center_17_export.png" alt="description" width="600">

-## System Administrator User (dev)
+## System Administrator User

 [Reference](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)

-To create an administrator user and add it to the created group follow this steps:
+Now we will create the user that will be used by us to manage the infrastructure on the main, development and staging account, this user will be in the `System Administrators`.
+To create an system administrator user and add it to the created group follow this steps:

 * Select **"*Users*"** from the left menu of the *"IAM Identity Center console"* and *"Add User"*

 <img src="assets/iam_identity_center_8_export.png" alt="description" width="125">

 * Fill in the following information
+  * Username: `crypsis-delizziosa`
-  * email adress: `crypsisdelizziosa@gmail.com`
+  * **email adress: `crypsisdelizziosa@gmail.com`**
   * First name: Crypsis
   * Last name: Delizziosa
   * Display name: Crypsis Delizziosa